PranavSubbaraman/pranavsubbaraman.github.io/_pages/about.md

 {% include base_path %}

 Hello!
-I'm Pranav, and I'm a final-year CS undergrad student at UCLA.
-I previously was a research intern at Google and an AI/ML intern at Apple twice.
-I am interested in efficient AI.
+I'm Pranav, and I recently graduated from UCLA with a B.S. in Computer Science.
+I previously was a research intern at Google and a 2x AI/ML intern at Apple.
+I am interested in anything and everything related to efficient AI.

 Here are my recent first-author papers: